Former Astros Slugger Vulnerably Admits to ‘Cheating’ Fans

 “He had something to say, so he had to f—ing say it, and then we had to get punished,” Gattis said.
 “Because if not, then what?
 It’d f—ing get even more out of control.
 I mean, it’s a tough subject.”

-Moreover, Gattis shed more light on why so many players within one organization could find themselves getting involved in such a huge ordeal that was very clearly against the rules.
-Gattis said the situation just constantly seemed to feed itself.
+Moreover, Gattis shed more light on why and how so many players within one organization could find themselves getting involved in such a huge ordeal that was very clearly against MLB rules.
+In short, Gattis said the situation just constantly seemed to feed itself.

 “Nobody made us do s–t.
 You know what I’m saying?
 People saying this guy made us, that guy made us, that’s not it,” Gattis said.
 “But you have to understand the situation was powerful.”